tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Quick Action

 _Recharge 6+:_ When one side in a battle flees, specify a target on the opposing side to yours.
-When you next encounter that foe, you automatically inflict 1d8 (champion: 2d8; epic: 4d10) psychic damage on that enemy at the start of combat.
+When you next encounter that foe, you automatically inflict 1d8, 2d8 at champion tier, and 4d10 at epic tier psychic damage on that enemy at the start of combat.

 **Quirk:** Sore loser.